 Finally, symbolic interactionism can be employed to examine how the purpose of money was construed within a specific socio-cultural environment.
 If money was primarily viewed as a means for immediate consumption, the imperative for saving, investing, or philanthropy might be low (Lea & Webley, 2006).
 A more nuanced and potentially beneficial financial behavior might emerge if money was symbolized as a tool for future security or social impact (Sheng et al., 2022).

 In light of this theory, interventions could focus on reshaping the symbolic narratives surrounding money, wealth, and financial planning within families and communities.
 These interventions could involve educational programs that impart financial knowledge and engage participants in dialogues to reconsider – and perhaps reformulate – the meanings and values they associate with financial themes (Hanson & Mandell, 2009).
-Understanding and altering the underlying symbolic narratives could influence individual and collective financial behaviors and thus contribute to more informed and ethical financial decisions (Council for Economic Education, n.d.).
+Understanding and altering the underlying symbolic narratives could influence individual and collective financial behaviors, thus contributing to more informed and ethical financial decisions (Council for Economic Education, n.d.).

 Thus, symbolic interactionism offered a robust framework for understanding the multi-layered issue of generational financial literacy and the absence of a coherent financial ethic.
 It provided the analytical tools and the philosophical underpinning for potential interventions.